Managing Food Addictions

 - Understand how to manage reactions to your personal eating behavior triggers

 - Practice, if you want, eating “scary” foods in controlled portions in our safe environment

 - Determine whether your reactions to the foods can potentially change

 - Learn to eat in a way that supports your healthy weight

 Over the 44 years we’ve been helping women with our non-diet healthy weight program, we’ve worked with many women who believe they are addicted to food.
 We’ve helped them learn how to eat previously-feared foods, or how to live free of feelings of deprivation if they choose not to eat them.

 “For the first time that I can remember, I am not obsessed with food and I feel good about my body and my being.
 It is a gift and a treasure that I appreciate every day.”View more personal stories

 Get the Help You Need

-Join us at Green Mountain to learn how to manage food addiction behaviors.
+Join us at Green Mountain and our Women’s Center for Binge & Emotional Eating to learn how to manage food addiction behaviors.
 Find peace with eating in a way that makes you feel good, and supports your health and healthy weight.